2015 Chicago Pride Parade Information

 Tip: Buy your fare in advance

 Avoid long lines at vending machines at stations near the parade and buy your fares in advance.
+There are multiple fare options available:

 - Disposable Ventra Tickets